 The paid version of the tool has more functions in it.
 These include a facility to manage multi-factor authentication and a self-service system that also has a lost password reset feature.

-LDAP Account Manager falls short of being an identity and access management tool because it doesn’t include audit functions.
-However, as this an LDAP implementation, it will be compatible with other LDAP utilities and you could add on audit capabilities from other sources.
+LDAP Account Manager falls short of being an identity and access management solution because it doesn’t include audit functions.
+However, as this is an LDAP implementation, it will be compatible with other LDAP utilities and you could add on audit capabilities from other sources.

 AWS stands for Amazon Web Services.
-This very popular cloud provider offers storage space, Web hosting and a very wide range of services, including a cloud-based Active Directory manager.
+This top-rated cloud provider offers storage space, Web hosting, and a very wide range of services, including a cloud-based Active Directory manager.
 Although the Directory Service is a great option for those who host their Amazon Web Services or application and file servers on AWS.

 This AD enables group policy implementation and can also manage a single sign-on strategy.
-You can merge different server subscription into a single forest, or choose to keep some domain controllers separate.
+You can merge different server subscriptions into a single forest, or choose to keep some domain controllers separate.